Super Junior Tag League: 2025

 The 2025 Super Jr. Tag League was a nine-night professional wrestling tournament hosted by New Japan Pro-Wrestling.
 It featured twelve teams divided across two blocks, with the top two teams facing off in the finals.
-Guest wrestlers include Dragon Dia, Yuki Yoshioka and Yamato from Dragongate, and freelancer Kuukai.
-The tournament winners advanced to an IWGP Junior Heavyweight Tag Team Championship match at Wrestle Kingdom 20 (since the IWGP Junior Heavyweight Tag Team Champions won the tournament, they got to choose their opponents for Wrestle Kingdom).
+Guest wrestlers included Dragon Dia, Yuki Yoshioka and Yamato from Dragongate, and freelancer Kuukai.
 In case of a tie between two or more top-ranked teams in the block in terms of points, tiebreakers were held, and the winner of the tournament would be decided.
 Block matches were being held from October 23 to November 1, 2025, with the final taking place at Hiroshi Tanahashi Final Homecoming on November 2, 2025.
-The event was also notable for being the 12th and final Super Junior Tag League tournament appearance of Tiger Mask ahead of his retirement from in-ring competition in July 2026.